panoszvg/panoszvg/README.md

 ## Hey there!
 I'm Panos 👋
 <h3>About me:</h3>

-- 🎓 I'm on final year of studies in ECE @ NTUA
+- 🎓 I'm a NTUA ECE Graduate
 - :octocat: My main field of interest is Software Engineering

 <h3>Languages & Tools I've used before:</h3>